ShreyaVijaykumar/ShreyaVijaykumar/readme.md

 -  **[PathMNIST-XAI: Explainable CNN for Medical Imaging](https://github.com/ShreyaVijaykumar/PathMNIST-XAI-Lightweight-Explainable-CNN-for-Medical-Imaging)** - Lightweight Explainable CNN for PathMNIST medical imaging, achieving 91%+ accuracy with Integrated Gradients, SQLite attribution storage, and scalable PyTorch deployment.
 -  **[Recipe Management Website](https://github.com/ShreyaVijaykumar/Recipe-Management-Website)** - A Flask + MySQL web app to create, manage, and share recipes with image uploads, allergen tracking, and vegetarian/non-vegetarian categorization.
 -  **[Public Pulse](https://github.com/ShreyaVijaykumar/PublicPulse)** – AI-powered judiciary app for transparency & trust in automated decisions.
--  **[GoodLife Foundation – Visitor & Donation Tracker](https://github.com/ShreyaVijaykumar/GoodLife-Foundation-Admin-Portal-Visitor-Donation-Record-Keeper)** - GoodLife Foundation Admin Portal is a lightweight Flask + SQLite3 web app for small NGOs and orphanages to securely record visitor details and track donations in one place.
+-  **[AgeWell Admin Portal](https://github.com/ShreyaVijaykumar/AgeWell-Admin-Portal)** - A lightweight Admin Portal, using Flask + SQLite3 web app for small NGOs and orphanages to securely record and track visitor entries, donations, managing expense, track events and hold health records and personal details of staff, abandoned kids and elders all at one place.
 -  **[Face Anonymization](https://github.com/ShreyaVijaykumar/Face_anonymization)** – YOLOv8 model trained for detecting face which is useful for blurring faces in images to protect privacy, which possess threat and privacy concerns of individuals.

 ---